top of page

 For example, if you suffer from knee pain, this might be due to your knee joint.
 You could be having issues with this joint (it’s sore to kneel, squat or descend stairs) because your thigh muscles are tight.
 This makes the underside of your kneecap rub on the edge of the joint causing you pain and an inability to move your knee properly - dysfunction.
 In this case, your thigh muscles might be tight because your hip is stiff, and your hip might be stiff because your opposite shoulder and neck are tight.
 Your knee symptoms are the result of bio-mechanical issues affecting multiple parts of your body and you may not even notice the pain or stiffness in other parts of your body.
 This is why we use a whole-body approach to rehab in this 4-week programme to ensure that we’re addressing as many of your bio-mechanical issues, even the ones you’re not aware of, so we can help ease your symptoms.

-If you're suffering from pain, you can try out our online rehab programmes specifically designed to help you combat all types of musculoskeletal pain.
-Read more here.
+If you're suffering from pain, you check out our services specifically designed to help you combat all types of musculoskeletal pain.
+Read more about our approach here.

 If you still aren't sure and would like some more advice, get in touch at hello@mindmatterhealth.com and we will be happy to point you in the right direction.